Something went wrong

 Orange County Homeowner’s Guide to Selecting an Oil Company

-For Orange homes heating with fuel oil, choosing which of the 87 heating oil companies that serve Orange is an important decision.
+For Orange residences heating with oil, choosing which of the 87 heating oil companies that serve Orange can drastically impact the cost of home heating.

-Full Service Oil Companies: Homeowners who prefer a “set-it-and-forget-it” heating system choose one of the 604 “full-service” oil companies that serve Orange.
-Full service companies such as Evergreen Fuels Inc or H Reynolds & Son Inc offer families annual contracts which consist of a combined package of both automatic number two heating oil delivery and furnace repair.
-With an automatic oil delivery contract, the company tracks your home’s fuel oil consumption and makes deliveries when your tank is running low.
-The customer does not need to monitor the level of the oil tank or place individual orders.
+Full Service Oil Companies: Homeowners who are willing to pay a premium for a “set-it-and-forget-it” heating system pick one of the 604 “full-service” oil companies that serve Orange.
+Full service companies such as Evergreen Fuels Inc or H Reynolds & Son Inc offer customers annual contracts which consist of a combined package of both automatic heating oil delivery and HVAC repair.
+With an automatic number two heating oil delivery contract, the company tracks your home’s oil consumption and makes deliveries when your tank is running low.
+The client does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: Also known by the names “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for households who are budget-conscious.
-With discount oil companies, in return for better prices, you monitor the number two heating oil level in your tank, and you place an oil order when you're running low.
+Discount Oil Companies: Also known by the names “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for homeowners who are budget-conscious.
+With discount oil companies, in return for better prices, you monitor the number two heating oil level in your tank, and you place an oil order when the oil gauge dips below a quarter tank.
 Examples of 2 Orange cash heating oil companies serving Orange include Big O Inc and Bruce & Angela Enterprises Inc.

-Orange Number Two Heating Oil Company Fast Facts: Heating oil Companies Serving Orange: 87 companies .
+Orange Oil Company By The Numbers: Heating oil Companies Serving Orange: 87 companies .

-Average Number of Orange Homes Served per Number Two Heating Oil company : 12682
+Average Number of Orange Houses Served per Heating Oil company : 12682

 Orange Heating Oil Delivery Overview

-1,103,323 houses in Orange heat their homes with heating oil.
+1,103,323 families in Orange heat their homes with fuel oil.
 This makes oil delivery essential, especially when Orange temperatures drop as low as 22.4° F each winter.
-14% of Orange residences rely on heating oil delivery each winter.
+14% of Orange residences are reliant on oil delivery each winter.

 7.03% of Orange County Households Rely On Heating Oil Delivery Each Winter